danmalcolm/BuildUp/src/README.txt

 ObjectMother

-CreateOrder, CreateOrderWithSomeProducts, CreateOrderWithAnOverseasProductsAndAnOutOfStockProduct
+CreateOrder, CreateOrderWithSomeProducts, CreateOrderWithAnOverseasShippingAddressAndAnOutOfStockProduct

 Builder seems more suitable, you have a class per type that you need to create.
-Then you add various methods for varying aspects of the object.
+Then you add various methods to vary aspects of the object.

 However, even though you have a lot more flexibility, you